TL431: Variants, clones and derivatives

-In 2015, Texas Instruments announced the ATL431, an improved derivative of the TL431 for very high efficiency switch-mode regulators.
-The recommended minimum operating current is only 35 μA (standard TL431: 1 mA); the maximum ICA and VCA are the same as standard (100 mA and 36 V).
+In 2015, Texas Instruments announced the ATL431, an improved derivative of the TL431 for very high efficiency switch-mode regulators that has a VREF of 2.5 V instead of 2.495 V. The recommended minimum operating current is only 35 μA (standard TL431: 1 mA); the maximum ICA and VCA are the same as standard (100 mA and 36 V).
 Unity gain frequency is reduced to 250 kHz to attenuate high frequency ripples so they are not fed back to the controller.
 The ATL431 has a very different instability area.
 At low voltages and currents it is absolutely stable with any practical capacitive load, provided the capacitors are of a high-quality, low-impedance type.
-The minimal recommended value of the series decoupling resistor is 250 Ohm (standard TL431: 1 Ohm).
+The minimal recommended value of the series decoupling resistor is 250 Ω (standard TL431: 1 Ω).

 Apart from the TL431 and its descendants, as of 2015, only two shunt regulator ICs found wide use in the industry.
 Both types have similar functionality and applications, but different internal circuits, different reference levels, maximum currents and voltages: